On-Demand Streaming App Development: How to Build a Mobile or Web Application

 It’s also popular to sell access to books, movies, and songs.

-However, this business model slowly fades into the background — if you choose it, there will be someone offering it for a monthly subscription which tends to be seen as more beneficial among customers.
+However, this business model is slowly fading aways — if you choose it, there will be someone offering similar services for a monthly subscription, which tends to be seen as more beneficial among customers.

 Users’ Internet Connection 📶